 While it’s fine to acknowledge a conflict that led to your dismissal, avoid placing blame on others, like your former boss or a difficult coworker.

 Whatever you do, don’t misrepresent the details or say you left voluntarily if you were in fact fired.
-It’s all too easy for an interviewer to find out the truth through other sources, and being caught in a lie will most definitely cost you the job.
+It’s too easy for an interviewer to find out the truth through other sources, and being caught in a lie will cost you the job most.

-The best thing you can do when asked why you were fired is to be forthcoming and genuine with your answer.
+When asked why you were fired, the best thing you can do is be forthcoming and genuine with your answer.
 By responding with humility and professionalism, you’ll show the hiring manager that you’ve learned from past mistakes and have taken the necessary steps to succeed in a new role.